andrewchambers/bupstash/doc/quickstart.md

 We can now put the primary key into secure offline storage for use in case of emergency, but continue to make and administer our backups using the put key and metadata key.

-The storage server, nor the devices uploading new snapshots have access to your existing snapshots.
+Neither the storage server, nor the devices uploading new snapshots have access to your existing snapshots.

-Note that we recommend creating a new put key for every server in your network if you have a shared bupstash repository.
+Note that we recommend creating a new put key for every backup client if you have a shared bupstash repository.

 # Access controls

 When designing a backup plan, we must remember that if ransomware or some other malicious agent compromises your computer, it may be able to delete your backups too.

-To solve this issue bupstash supports access controls on remote backups that can be configured on a per ssh key basis.
-We can utilize ssh force commands to restrict a backup client to only run an instance of `bupstash serve` that has a limited permissions.
+To solve this issue bupstash supports access controls on remote repositories that can be configured on a per ssh key basis.
+To do this, we can utilize ssh force commands to restrict a backup client to only run an instance of `bupstash serve` that has a limited permissions.

-The following guide assumes you have a backup server with a user called `backups` that has openssh sshd running, and a client computer with an ssh client installed.
+The following assumes you have a backup server with a user called `backups` that has openssh sshd running, and a client computer with an ssh client installed.

-In an your sshd config file in your server add the following lines:
+In your sshd config file on your server add the following lines:

 ```
 Match User backups